Start page

 Alb. kurriz "back" – Yag. gûrk "back".

-The connections between the Ossetian and Tocharian languages indicate that when the Indo-Aryans left their ancestral homeland and moved to Asia, the Tocharians still remained in place.
+The connections between the Ossetian and Tocharian languages indicate that when the Indo-Aryans left their ancestral homeland and moved to Asia, the Tocharians remained in place.
 When they left their ancestral home, the Balts occupied their area, expanding their territory to the Dnieper.
 At this time, the Baltic languages were divided into two dialects – Eastern and Western.
 On the territory of the old ancestral home of the Balts to the west of the Berezina, a western dialect was formed, from which the Prussian and Yatvyazh languages later developed, and in the area between the Dnieper and Berezina, the eastern Baltic dialect was formed, from which the Lithuanian, Latvian, Semigallian, and Kuronian languages developed.
 When the Tocharians left their ancestral home, their habitat was occupied by Baltic tribes, expanding their territory to the Dnieper.
 At this time, the Baltic language was divided into two dialects – the eastern and western ones.
 On the territory of the old ancestral home of the Balts west of the Berezina River, the western dialect was formed, which from the Prussian and Yatvingian (Sudovian) languages were developed later, and in the area between the Dnieper and Berezina, the eastern Baltic dialect was formed, from which Lithuanian, Latvian, Zemgalian, and Curonian languages were developed.

 Habitats of the Iranian and Germanic tribes in II mill.
 BC..